akashghimireOfficial/REST-API/Readme.md

 ## REpresentational state Transfer(REST) APIs

 REST API is one of the popular web-based API architecture.
 The APIs following the REST API architectures are  called RESTful APIs.

-So, what are some of the criterias for a remote APIs to be referred as RESTful APIs?
+Criterias for a Remote API to be referred as RESTful API:

+1. **Client-Server Architecture**:  RESTful API must involve "client" and "server". *Clients* make request, while the *Servers* response accordingly.

+2. **Statelessness**: RESTful API should not maintain state between requests.
+This means the requests made by the client should not be stored in server.
+For example, using stateless protocol like *HTTP* for requesting the data from the server.

+3. **Cachebility**: Responses from a RESTful API should be cacheable; This allos clients to load frequently used data locally.

+4. **Layered System**: RESTful API should be designed to operate in a layered system.
+Clients should only be exposed to the endpoints(resources) exposed by the server.
+Client do not need to know underlying infrastructure within the server.
+This makes it  easy to update and changed the API without effecting the clients.

+5. **Uniform Interface**: A RESTful API should have uniform interface, meaning that it should have consistent and well-defined resource representations, request/response structure amd standard error handling.
+This makes it easy for clients to understand and use of APIs.
+For example: Standard HTTP status codes such as *200(ok),404(Not Found).*  Another example is use of standard data formats such as *JSON or XML*, to represent resource and exchange data between client and server.